 In our practices of intentional silence, we sit together not only to awaken and heal our own hearts, but also to help heal the world.

 There is a power and grace present when we sit together.
 At times we all feel helpless in the face of the pain and suffering present in our world; sitting in contemplative silence is one thing that we can do together to bring about change.

 “Virtually every spiritual tradition that holds a vision of human transformation at its heart also claims that a practice of intentional silence is a non-negotiable.
 Period.
 You just have to do it… there is a universal affirmation that this form of spiritual practice is essential to spiritual awakening.” – Cynthia Bourgeault

 People of many faiths have utilized meditation techniques to deepen their relationship with their own religious tradition.

-Wednesdays, 7:30 – 8:30 a.m. &
+Wednesdays, 7:30 – 8:30am & 9:30– 10:30am

-Open Mind, Open Heart
+Open Mind, Open Heart–Contemplative Prayer

 Contemplative prayer is a method of silent prayer that prepares us to experience God’s presence within.
 According to Fr.
 Thomas Keating, “Our way of seeing reality changes in this process, and a restructuring of consciousness takes place which empowers us to perceive, relate, and respond with increasing sensitivity to the Divine presence in, through, and beyond everything that exists.”
 This dynamic process evolves not by hard work or strategy, but rather by simply being present, making ourselves available to God, and allowing the love relationship to blossom.